zacharytang/addressbook-level4/collated/main/April0616.md

     public static final String MESSAGE_USAGE = "| " + COMMAND_WORD + " |"
             + ": Adds a photo to the person identified by the index number used in the last person listing"
             + "by specifying the path of the photo.\n"
+            + "The valid photo extensions are 'jpg', 'jpeg', 'png', 'gif' or 'bmp'.\n"
             + "If the path field is empty, the old photo path is removed for the person.\n"
             + "Parameters: INDEX " + PREFIX_PHOTO + "[PHOTO PATH] \n"
             + FORMAT_ALIGNMENT_TO_PARAMETERS + "(INDEX must be a positive integer)\n"